 James C. Watkins is a ceramic artist who has worked with clay for over 40 years.
-His work is held in 21 permanent collections, including the White House Collection of American Crafts at the Clinton Library in Little Rock, Arkansas, the Shigaraki Institute of Ceramic Studies in Shigaraki, Japan, the Everson Museum in Syracuse, New York, the Tweed Museum in Duluth, Minnesota, and the Eiteljorg Museum in Indianapolis, Indiana.
-Watkins’ work has been widely exhibited in 40 solo exhibitions and 164 group exhibitions.
+His work is held in 23 permanent collections, including the White House Collection of American Crafts at the Clinton Library in Little Rock, Arkansas, the Shigaraki Institute of Ceramic Studies in Shigaraki, Japan, the Renwick Gallery of the Smithsonian Institution in Washington DC, the Everson Museum in Syracuse, New York, the Tweed Museum in Duluth, Minnesota, the Eiteljorg Museum in Indianapolis, Indiana and the Museum of Fine Arts, Houston in Houston, Texas.
+Watkins’ work has been widely exhibited in 45 solo exhibitions and 170 group exhibitions.

-Watkins is a Texas Tech University, Paul Whitfield Horn Professor Emeritus.
+Watkins is a Texas Tech University, Horn Distinguished Professor Emeritus.
 The Horn Professorship is the highest honor Texas Tech University may bestow on members of its faculty.
 Horn Professorships are granted to professors in recognition of national and international distinction for outstanding research or other creative scholarly achievements.